Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Behavior State Score: CalculateBehaviorStateScore() adjusts the score based on the AI's current BehaviorState (e.g., Aggressive, Defensive).
+- Behavior State Score: `CalculateBehaviorStateScore()` adjusts the score based on the AI's current `BehaviorState` (e.g., `Aggressive`, `Defensive`).
 This allows you to create defensive reactions that are preferred for specific tactical situations.
 ```c++
 float UBDS_ComingAttackReactionBase::CalculateBehaviorStateScore() const
 {